top of page

 XII.
 REVIEW OF PERSONNEL ACTION AND PERSONNEL RECORDS

 XIV.
-EMPLOYMENT POLICIES AND PRACTICES
+EMPLOYMENT DESIGNATION

 A. Definition of Terms

-XVII.
+XV.
 THICK VS THIN EYEBROWS

 I. MISSION AND FOREWORD